 A VSD is a congenital heart defect.
 This means it’s a problem with the heart’s structure that your child was born with.
 It can be the only defect.
 Or it can be part of a more complex set of defects.
 The exact cause is unknown.
 But most cases seem to occur by chance.
 Having a family history of heart defects can be a risk factor.

 Blood normally flows from chamber to chamber in 1 direction through the left and right sides of the heart.
 With a VSD, blood flows through the defect from the left ventricle to the right ventricle.
 This is called a left-to-right shunt.
 It causes more blood than normal to pass through the right side of the heart and lungs.
 It causes the left side of the heart to become enlarged (dilated).
 More blood than normal has to be pumped to the lungs.
 With a large VSD, the lungs can become filled with extra blood and fluid.
 When this happens, your child develops a condition called congestive heart failure (CHF).
 In the case of a large VSD, the extra blood flow can increase the pressure in the pulmonary arteries.
 These are the blood vessels leading from the heart to the lungs.
 Over time, this can cause more lung problems.

 A child with a small or medium-sized VSD may have no symptoms.
 A child with a large VSD can develop CHF and will have symptoms.
 These can include:

 Fast heart rate

 Pale skin color

-During a physical exam, the doctor checks for signs of a heart problem such as a heart murmur.
+During a physical exam, the doctor checks your child for signs of a heart problem such as a heart murmur.
 This is an extra noise caused when blood doesn’t flow smoothly through the heart.
 If a heart problem is suspected, your child will be referred to a pediatric cardiologist.
 This is a doctor who diagnoses and treats heart problems in children.
-To check for a VSD, the following tests may be done:
+To check for a VSD, these tests may be done:

 Chest X-ray.
 X-rays are used to take a picture of the heart and lungs.